-Important Logs to monitor to identify issues in the system
+Important Logs to monitor to identify issues in the Linux system

 An important part of System Administration is make sure that all the infrastructure is always up & working fine and if problems do arise on the servers, then to resolve those problems.
 We use various logs generated on our systems to identify the problems occurred & then resolve the issues based on the findings from the logs.